turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

 ```
 So now a dozen or more if statements is down to one.
 Is this the best solution for this problem?
 Maybe not.
 But the hash method can be a useful refactoring tool.

-3. Recursion
+##### 3. Recursion

 Sometimes a hopelessly complex if/else branching sequence can be solved with some light recursion.
 Think about the [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
-To do an in-order traversal of a tree, you could use an alogorithm like (this is bad enough in pseudocode.. let's leave javascript out of it for now):
+To do an in-order traversal of a tree, you could use an algorithm like the one below.
+This is bad enough in pseudocode.. so let's leave javascript out of it for the moment:

 ```
 start at the top of the tree
-go left until you can't go left anymore, and carry around an index to keep track of how far down you are going output that value go right (up) one (decrement depth counter) is there a node to the right?
+go left until you can't go left anymore, and carry around an index to keep track of how far down you are going once at the bottom, put that value in your collection array go right (up) one (decrement depth counter) is there a node to the right?
   yes: go there